All planning checklists

 Choose a date range & duration

-For the best weather and activity options, aim for May, early June, or September.
-July and August are popular but hotter and busier in the New Forest.
+May, early June and September give you the best weather.
+July and August are hotter and busier in the New Forest.

 Easy·Medium impact